Published Mar 1, 2021

 A private key can be deterministic or non-deterministic.

 Deterministic keys are generated from a seed phrase of between 12 to 24 words.
 Using this method, you can use the same seed phrase to generate an infinite number of keys for different purposes and entities, without having to store each key individually.
 Think of it as the master key of a hotel.
 Every door has its key.
 Room A’s key cannot open Room B’s door, however, the master key opens all doors.
-This aspect is extremely useful for businesses who may want to give their staff or clients control over their wallet while maintaining a way to recover the account should things go awry.
+This aspect is extremely useful for businesses who may want to give their staff or clients control over their crypto wallet while maintaining a way to recover the account should things go awry.

 By contrast, non-deterministic keys have no relationship in common with each other, each existing in its own self-contained space.
 They are independently derived from random numbers.